 Investment gains grow tax-deferred until you withdraw the money in retirement.
 If you withdraw funds from the plan before age 59 1/2, however, you could pay a 10 percent penalty and the withdrawal would be subject to federal and state income taxes.

 Many employers match employee contributions to a 401(k), typically up to 6 percent, although it might "vest" its contributions over a period of years.
 This means you would not be able to take your employer's contributions with you if you leave the company before the prescribed period of time has elapsed.
 Your own contributions to the plan are always yours, however.

 An employer match is effectively free money.
 Employers who offer these plans are often willing to let you make contributions through automatic payroll deductions, making saving easier.

 Investment choices for these types of plans are often limited, and management and administrative fees can be high.
-The IRS imposes contribution limits per year, although limits for 401(k) plans are more generous than those for other plans: $19,000 in 2019, up from $18,500 in 2018.
-This increases to $25,000 if you're age 50 or older.
+The IRS imposes contribution limits per year, although limits for 401(k) plans are more generous than those for other plans: $19,500 in 2021.
+This increases to $26,000 if you're age 50 or older.